spietz/jQuery-Flight-Indicators-FSUIPC/README.md

 ## TODO
 - [ ] do not use hardcoded update interval
-- [ ] enable all instruments from plugin
 - [ ] background texture
 - [ ] full screen mode